uidaholib/spec-lumber/_posts/2020-04-29-womens-recreation-wednesday---badminton.md

 subtitle:
 cover-image: lumber087
 categories: ["Women's Recreation Wednesday"]
-author: Hannah Cleere & Michelle Shannon
+author: Hannah Cleere & Michelle A. Shannon
 ---

 This week, we have photos of women playing badminton, likely in the Old Memorial Gym on campus.